timbersaw-jugg/Indoor_localization/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](./LICENSE) © 2025 Vansarla Anil, VNIT.

 ## Contact